tchwork/utf8/README.md

 Usage
 -----

+The recommended way to install Patchwork UTF-8 is [through composer](http://getcomposer.org).
+Just create a `composer.json` file and run the `php composer.phar install` command to install it:

+    {
+        "require": {
+            "patchwork/utf8": "1.0.*"
+        }
+    }

-Including the `bootup.utf8.php` file is the easiest way to enable the portability layer and configure PHP for an UTF-8 aware and portable application.
+Otherwise, including the `bootup.utf8.php` file is the easiest way to enable the portability layer and configure PHP for an UTF-8 aware and portable application.

 Classes are named following PSR-0 autoloader interoperability recommandations,